 i Taxation of foreign funds

-Typically, India-focused offshore funds are organised in tax-friendly jurisdictions.
-However, with the adoption of the General Anti-Avoidance Rules (GAAR) from 1 April 2017, the Indian tax authorities will have the ability to treat arrangements outside India as an ‘impermissible avoidance arrangement’ if the main purpose of such arrangement is to obtain a tax benefit and such arrangement has no ‘commercial substance’.
-Mere location of the entity in a tax-efficient jurisdiction will not invoke GAAR.
-Accordingly, it is critical for a fund to adhere to the substance requirement to enable it to be eligible for tax treaty benefits.
-In addition, the tax authorities clarified that GAAR provisions may still be invoked in cases which there exists special anti-avoidance rules (SAARs) or where arrangements are covered under treaties with a limitation of benefits provisions.
-In a rather disappointing move, the taxation authorities failed to issue a clarification on whether long-standing structures will be under the scrutiny of GAAR.
+Following the adoption of the GAAR on 1 April 2017, the Indian tax authorities have the ability to treat arrangements outside India as an 'impermissible avoidance arrangement' if the main purpose of the arrangement is to obtain a tax benefit and the arrangement has no 'commercial substance'.
+Mere location of the entity in a tax-efficient jurisdiction will not invoke the GAAR.
+Accordingly, it is critical for a fund to demonstrate commercial reasons for setting up a fund in a particular jurisdiction.
+The steps that a fund may undertake to demonstrate commercial reasons include the renting of office space, and employment of personnel in that jurisdiction.

 ii Taxation of domestic funds